 Mixed in with the meat were diced onions.
 I enjoyed how the onions added another layer of flavor and texture to each bite.

-On the other hand, I wasn’t as impressed by the cucumbers.
+Unfortunately, I wasn’t as impressed by the cucumbers.
 The actual cucumbers were fine.
 They were crunchy and fresh.
 What I couldn’t figure out was the sauce.
 The bright red sauce had the viscosity and look of ketchup.
 It was neither sweet nor salty nor spicy.
 The sauce was bland and I would have preferred plain cucumbers.

 This was not the case on my visit.
 I was pleasantly surprised by the service.
 While the servers seemed rush, they were friendly, even going out of their way to make recommendations and answer any questions that I had.